My Photo

-Subject - "The Rise and Fall of Ziggy Stardust and the Spiders from Mars",
+Cover Story - Subject - Terry Pastor creates the album cover for "The Rise and Fall of Ziggy Stardust and the Spiders from Mars", released in 1972 on RCA Victor records.

-Lepsptpdbzs1s_2 Always in the top 50 of everyone's "Greatest LPs of All Time" listings, this record tells the story of a visiting Martian, who's on a mission to save the world from its day-to-day humdrum.
+Always in the top 50 of everyone's "Greatest LPs of All Time" listings, this record tells the story of a visiting Martian who's on a mission to save the world from its day-to-day humdrum.
 Of course, this is best accomplished via sex, drugs and rock'n'roll, with the Messianic main character being torn apart by fans in the end (so much for a "Peace & Love" message).

-In the words of artist Terry Pastor - "I was given a black and white photograph printed on matte paper - David Bowie's management wanted some colour put into it.
+"I was given a black and white photograph printed on matte paper - David Bowie's management wanted some colour put into it.
 I also did the cover for his previous LP, Hunky Dory.
 This was also a black and white photo that I coloured up in the same way.
 Perhaps this is why the label decided that the Ziggy cover would be similar?
 I applied the colour using photo-dyes with an airbrush (a DeVilbiss Super 93).
 The lettering for the front cover (which isn't included on this print) was lettraseted (rub-down transfer lettering) - a very hands-on way of doing things, but in 1972 that was the way things were done.
 No Mac computers in those days!

 I was working on the back cover one evening at my studio, which at the time was in Covent Garden, London when I received a phone call from David asking how the cover art was going.
 I told him I had finished the front and was working on the back cover photograph.
 He was very excited hearing that, having no idea there was an image for the back cover.
 He asked me what the image was, and said that he was really looking forward to seeing it.
 From that you can assume David didn't have any real input into the art direction at this stage of the cover.
 He probably had much more input when the photograph was being shot.
 The back cover, featuring Bowie in a phone box was done in exactly the same way.